-The practice analysts found that slightly more than half the files in the samples had service plans that consistently addressed the highest rated risk factors and risk factors designated critical by the youth probation officers.
-The practice analysts also found that slightly more than three quarters of the files in the samples had service plans that consistently addressed one or more protective factors.
-It should be noted that a small minority of the records contained service plans that were not informed by recently completed SAVRYs.
+The practice analyst found that slightly less than half the files had service plans that consistently addressed the highest rated risk factors and risk factors designated critical by the youth probation officers.
+Of the remaining files, almost all had at least one service plan that did not address the highest rated risk factors and risk factors designated critical by the youth probation officers.